AMWA-TV/nmos-parameter-registers/tags/grouphint.md

 - Missing "optional-group-scope" assumes a default "device" scope.
 To extend the group scope to a node, "node" scope MUST be specified.
 - Note that extending a scope to "node" can lead to performance impact on the controller side since more work is required to track down the relationships.

 NOTE: There might be a need for a "system" scope in the future (group across multiple nodes) but this is out of the natural grouping described in this document.
-The system scope may be define in the future inside the NMOS parameters register.
+The system scope may be defined in the future inside the NMOS parameters register.

 ## Natural groups